northpolesec/remote-risk-engine-plugin-demo/README.md

 Once the data from the request has been processed a `PluginAuthzResponse` must be send back to Workshop with a decision and and explanation for the decision.

-After the plugin has made a decision it sends back a `PluginAuthzResponse` to Workshop.
+The structure of the `PluginAuthzResponse` is as follows:

 ```proto
 // This message is used by a remote risk engine plugin to represent the decision